How to Stay Healthy While Traveling Abroad

 6. Protect Yourself from Illness

-Traveling opens you up to all sorts of new experiences, but it also means encountering different climates, environments, and germs.
-Taking some simple steps before and during your trip can really lower your chances of getting sick and help you enjoy your travels more.
+Traveling opens you up to all sorts of new experiences.
+It also means facing different climates, environments, and germs.
+Simple steps before and during your trip can cut your risk of getting sick.
+They help you enjoy your travels more.

 a.
 Don't Push Yourself Too Hard

 It's tempting to cram everything into your travel schedule.
-Whether you're wandering through a new city or hiking in the mountains, it's important to set a reasonable pace.
-If you go too hard, you can wear down your body's defenses, making you more likely to pick up an illness.
-Listen to your body, take breaks when you need them, and get enough sleep.
-This is especially important in the first few days as your body adjusts to a new time zone.
+Whether you're wandering a new city or hiking mountains, set a reasonable pace.
+If you go too hard, you wear down your body's defenses.
+This makes you more likely to catch an illness.
+Listen to your body.
+Take breaks when you need them.
+Get enough sleep.
+This matters most in the first few days.
+Your body adjusts to a new time zone.

 b.
 Shield Yourself from the Sun

-Spending time outdoors is one of the best parts of traveling, but too much sun can be harmful.
-Prolonged exposure to the sun's rays can cause sunburn and, over time, can lead to skin damage and increase your risk of skin cancer.
-Whenever you're out in the sun, use sunscreen with a high SPF, wear a hat to shade your face, and put on clothing that covers your skin.
-This is really crucial when you're in tropical areas, where the sun is often stronger.
-Don't forget sunglasses to protect your eyes as well.
+Spending time outdoors is one of travel's best parts.
+Too much sun can harm you, though.
+Long exposure to sun rays causes sunburn.
+Over time, it leads to skin damage.
+It raises your risk of skin cancer.
+When out in the sun, use sunscreen with high SPF.
+Wear a hat to shade your face.
+Put on clothes that cover your skin.
+This is key in tropical areas.
+The sun is stronger there.
+Don't forget sunglasses.
+They protect your eyes too.

 c.
 Keep Bugs Away

-In many parts of the world, mosquitoes and other insects carry diseases like malaria, dengue fever, and Zika virus.
-These illnesses can be serious, so it's important to protect yourself from bug bites.
-Use a good insect repellent, especially in the early morning and evening when mosquitoes are most active.
-If you're sleeping in an area where mosquitoes are common, use a mosquito net over your bed.
-Wearing long sleeves and pants can also help reduce your risk of bites.
-Ask your doctor about vaccinations or medications you might need before traveling to areas with insect-borne diseases.
+In many places, mosquitoes and insects carry diseases like malaria, dengue fever, and Zika virus.
+These illnesses can be serious.
+Protect yourself from bug bites.
+Use good insect repellent.
+Do this in early morning and evening.
+That's when mosquitoes are most active.
+If you sleep where mosquitoes are common, use a net over your bed.
+Wear long sleeves and pants.
+They cut your risk of bites.
+Ask your doctor about vaccines or meds.
+You may need them for areas with insect-borne diseases.

 Keywords: travel, health, prevention, safety, sun, insects